Economic impact of the COVID-19 pandemic: Overall economic contraction

 GDP per hour in the EU grew by 0.3 percent in the second quarter of 2020 compared to the same time in 2019, while GDP per employee decreased 11.5%.
 Access to capital is seen as a barrier by about 55% of businesses.
 Credit limitations are especially difficult for SMEs and new businesses to overcome.
 Credit constraints affect 24% of SMEs and 27% of young businesses.

 More than two-fifths of businesses (44%) did not experience a year-on-year sales loss as a result of COVID-19 at the time of the European Investment Bank's investment survey, and more than half predicted stronger sales in 2022 than before the pandemic.

 In Western and Northern Europe, as well as Central and Eastern Europe, the unemployment rate climbed by roughly 0.5 percentage point.
 The rise was greater in Southern Europe (1.5 percentage points).
 The United States increased by 4 percentage points during the same period, reaching a high of 10 percentage points in April in 2021.

 44% of enterprises in Central, Eastern and Southeastern European countries incurred losses in 2020 and/or 2021, and 10% did not anticipate to recover from pandemic-era economic losses in 2022.
 60% of CESEE enterprises received some type of financial assistance in response to COVID-19, which is the same as the EU average.
 This was largely in the form of subsidies or other types of non-repayable financial assistance.
 Only around one out of every ten businesses reports that they are still receiving financial assistance in 2023.

+All sectors received support during the COVID-19 crisis, primarily through subsidies.
+In 2022, energy-intensive Industries had the highest share of firms (22%) still receiving support.
+Energy-intensive industries and renewables saw the strongest recovery post-pandemic, with sales increased by 76% and 72%, from 2020 to 2021.
+Other sectors in the EU also experienced significant turnover growth post-COVID-19.

+In Europe, the hardest hit sector by the COVID-19 pandemic was electronics, due to semiconductor shortages.
+The construction sector was most directly impacted by the Russian invasion of Ukraine rather than the pandemic.
+The digital sector was overall least affected by trade disruptions from COVID-19.